Scaffold-Based Multi-Objective Drug Candidate Optimization

 \subsection{Computation}

 All ScaMARS trials were run for 5 hours on an RTX 2080 Ti GPU for 600 steps, each with a generation size of 1,000 molecules.
-Only the molecules produced at the final step were chosen for comparison, corresponding to the optima once the annealing temperature reached zero.
-MolGCT was trained using a single RTX 2080 Ti GPU as well for 48 hours for 9 epochs.
+Only the molecules produced at the final step were chosen for comparison with MolGCT, corresponding to the optima once the annealing temperature reached zero.
+MolGCT was trained using the same RTX 2080 Ti GPU as well for 48 hours for a total of 9 epochs.
 2,000 molecules were generated using the trained molGCT with inputs logP=0.05 TPSA=20 QED=0.9, but only 890 remained valid and unique.
-Inputs were chosen to maximize properties while confined to the recommended ranges Kim et al. \cite{molGCT} set (0.03-4.97 LogP, 17.92-112.83 TPSA, 0.58-0.95 QED).
-T-SNE visualizations were created using the openTSNE, seaborn, and RDKit packages. \cite{OpenTSNE,seaborn,RDKit} First, a multiscale affinity matrix was calculated between perplexities 50 and 500 using cosine distances.
-The affinities were then passed to a PCA-initialized FIt-SNE \cite{FitSNE} that used the jaccard-tanimoto metric to optimize the space, displayed in kernel density estimation (KDE) plots.
+Inputs were chosen to maximize properties while confined to the recommended ranges Kim et al. \cite{molGCT} set (those being 0.03-4.97 LogP, 17.92-112.83 TPSA, 0.58-0.95 QED).
+PaCMAP visualizations were created using the pacmap \cite{PaCMAP}, seaborn \cite{seaborn}, and RDKit \cite{RDKit} packages, with 2,048-bit Daylight fingerprints of each molecule as the high-dimensional space.